24: Redemption: Release and viewership

-Before release of Redemption, an exclusive six-minute clip was shown to fans at San Diego Comic-Con, 2008, which showed Bauer escorting a group of African children to the U.S. embassy and becomes involved in a gunfight on a crowded street.
+Before release of Redemption, an exclusive six-minute clip was shown to fans at San Diego Comic-Con in 2008, which showed Bauer escorting a group of African children to the U.S. embassy and becomes involved in a gunfight on a crowded street.
 On September 21, 2008, another trailer was soon uploaded by Fox, focusing more on the conflict in Africa and how Jonas Hodges is involved in the conflict.
-It premiered on November 23, 2008 in the U.S. with the DVD released two days later.
+It premiered on November 23, 2008, in the U.S. with the DVD released two days later.
 Fox also released an extended creator's cut of the feature.
 Other extras include an audio commentary, "Making of" and "Children of War" featurettes, a brief summary of the sixth season, an alternate Season 7 trailer featuring scenes from the first thirteen episodes, and the first sixteen minutes of the Season 7 premiere.
 In the United Kingdom, the film premiered on November 24 on Sky1, one day after first airing in America.
-It was later released in the UK on December 1, 2008 with both the original and extended versions on DVD.
-In Australia, Redemption aired on November 24, 2008 on the Seven Network.
+It was later released in the UK on December 1, 2008, with both the original and extended versions on DVD.
+In Australia, Redemption aired on November 24, 2008, on the Seven Network.
 The DVD was later released on February 11, 2009.

 Redemption was placed the second most viewed Fox release on the week it aired, behind House; Redemption drew a total of 12.121 million viewers, with a Nielsen rating of 7.0, 4.0/9 among adults aged 18–49.
 Redemption was the highest-rated scripted program of the night, and was 3rd overall for the 8:00 pm to 11:00 pm time slot, behind the American Music Awards and Sunday Night Football.
 It aired on Sky 1 in the UK, and received an average of 405,000 viewers, nearly triple the regular number of viewers for the series.